Professional Bull Rider

 I'm 22 I've always enjoyed bull riding.
 But never done it.
 Is 22 to old to start and if not where do you start at?

-Asked by Just Wondering about 8 years ago
+Asked by Just Wondering over 8 years ago

 Lets use Bushwhacker the bull for an example.
 What breed is he?
 What breed is his dad?
 And what breed is his mom?
 The reason I ask is because of the breed American Bucking Bull.
 So what breed are the dams of these bulls?

-Asked by Alyse Osborn almost 4 years ago
+Asked by Alyse Osborn about 4 years ago

 My name is brad.
 I live on a ranch and farm in Wyoming.
 I stand 6 foot 5 180 pounds.
 Is that too tall for bull riding?
 I have been told it is by peers.